-What we do: Museo Art Academy offers a wide variety of weekly art classes for ages 4-19 -- currently all classes are running online, interactive, and in real time.
-From painting to pottery, all lessons are designed to exceed the National Standards for Arts Education, teaching the elements and principles of art and design along with art history movements and master artists.
+What we do: We offer a wide variety of weekly art classes (ranging from age 5 - 19) both in person at our Issaquah, WA studios and online via Zoom.
+From painting to pottery, all lessons are designed to exceed the National Standards for Arts Education, teaching the elements and principles of art and design along with art movements and the work of master artists.
+In addition to weekly classes, we also offer camps during school breaks and private parties on the weekends.

-We use a variety of teaching methods through which students are encouraged to express their own unique style.
-Each lesson focuses heavily on the CREATIVE PROCESS with emphasis on developing skills.
-It is our goal to cultivate creative confidence and individual expression in each and every student.
-Our experienced and qualified instructors provide knowledgeable and respectful guidance and support in a safe and comfortable environment as students explore media and techniques.
+We use a variety of teaching methods through which each student is encouraged to express their own unique style.
+Each lesson focuses heavily on the CREATIVE PROCESS with an emphasis on developing skills.
+It is our goal to cultivate creative confidence and individual expression in every student.
+Our experienced and well-qualified instructors provide knowledgeable, respectful, and friendly guidance and support in a safe and comfortable environment as students explore a variety of concepts, media, and techniques.

 Why we do it: Arts education helps students build 21st Century Skills, skills that are needed for success in school, work, and community.
 While teaching skills educators call the 4Cs, Creativity, Communication, Collaboration, and Critical Thinking, arts education also provides students with opportunities to take risks, solve problems, experience failure and success and understand themselves as creative beings.